dillionmegida/dillionmegida.com/data/articles/68. cover-letter-template/index.md

 I'd love to work for [redacted].

 Why [redacted]?
 I love working on products that contribute to the growth of other businesses.
+Looking at the work your team is doing on [product X] and [product Y], your team is solving interesting problems in the tech space.
 I love the purpose that drives [redacted] and I believe I can contribute my skills to the continued success of the product.

 Why me?
 I'm currently a Software Engineer and Technical writer who loves learning, teaching, and building web tools and applications.
 I haven't worked as a Developer Advocate but I've been wanting to transition to that role.
 I realized that I'd want to do more than building.
 I'd want to also share resources, teach online, and guide developers.
 I've been doing this as a Content Creator, but I want to explore more areas and reach out to more people as an official Developer Advocate.
 I don't meet up with the 1-year Developer Advocacy requirement, but without that, I believe you'd still want to consider my application with my achievements below: